Filipino Traveling to Germany -a checklist you cannot overlook

 Filipino Traveling to Germany Checklist – what else is there to prepare?

 Glad you asked!
 The truth is, there are more things to prepare than you could imagine.
 This includes, well, your luggage or your baggage.
-Yes, your life that you’re bringing with you upon moving or traveling to Germany, has it been already on your checklist?
+Yes, the life you’re bringing with you upon moving to Germany has already been on your checklist.

 AIRPORT TERMINAL FEE

 In general, as far as I know, airlines allow one hand-carry 7kg and 30kg for check-in.
 For Singapore Airlines, which I flew on, these were the restrictions.
-Although I must say that I was a bit was carrying too much of my load.
+However, I must say I carried too much of my load.
 Luckily, the SG staff at the airport was very nice and friendly; hence, she didn’t penalize me.

-Nevertheless, it’s best to check with your airlines and don’t go off the limits.
+Nevertheless, it’s best to check with your airlines and not go off the limits.

-Depending on your destination for a lay or stopover, it is best to prepare for any mandatory requirements during this time of the pandemic.
+Depending on your destination for a lay or stopover, it is best to prepare for any mandatory requirements during the pandemic.
 A negative RT-PCR test must be taken at least 72 hours prior.
 Also, your yellow vaccine passport must be ready in your hand.

-I know that this is costly, but better to be safe than sorry.
+I know this is costly, but better to be safe than sorry.
 Right?